bespoken/bespoken-docs/unit-testing/faq.md

 For more information about testing voice apps, please read **[here](https://developer.amazon.com/blogs/alexa/post/e2f3d18c-13ca-4796-bc83-e8a196f20e57/building-engaging-alexa-skills-why-testing-and-automation-matter)**.

-## **Which tools does Bespoken offer to do unit testing for voice apps?**
+## **How do I unit-test with Bespoken?**
-We have created a tool called **Virtual Alexa**, which simulates the Alexa Voice Service and creates JSON objects that are sent to your skill.
-This tool can be used to do unit testing programmatically and run the test suites with a unit testing framework (for example Mocha and Chai).
+We have created a component called **[Virtual Alexa](https://github.com/bespoken/virtual-alexa)**, which emulates the Alexa Voice Service and creates JSON objects that are sent to your skill.
+This library can be used to write unit tests programmatically using popular testing framework (such as Mocha and Jest).

 But we also offer an *easier way* to perform unit testing by writing simple test scripts based on **YAML** syntax and running them with our **CLI**.
 These scripts are executed *locally* using the Virtual Alexa simulator.
 Each test suite execution displays the **code coverage** you reach based on your test scripts.
 To get started with Unit Test Scripts please **[read here](https://read.bespoken.io/unit-testing/getting-started)**.

 ## **What is code coverage?**
 In computer science, test coverage is a measure used to describe the degree to which the source code of a program is executed when a particular test suite runs.
 A program with high test coverage, measured as a percentage, has had more of its source code executed during testing, which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.